 This may feel cathartic for pastors.

 I’m surprised how many pastors do it.
-I think that many people are likewise surprised.
+I think that many are likewise surprised.

 But the pastor’s job is not to angrily rant on social media.

-If anything, it is to “speak truth in love” (Ephesians 4:15), opting for a gentler tact when dealing with real-life problems that people face.
+If anything, it is to “speak truth in love” (Ephesians 4:15), opting for a gentler tact when dealing with real-life problems that individuals face.

 It’s the same sense you get when you’re being advertised or sold to.